nt-williams/p8105_final_report/p8105_final_report.md

 ### County Characteristics

+What are some demographic or health-related factors associated with registration rate?
+The factors we considered include population size, race, gender, age, education, and Medicare enrollment.
+Our initial thought was to visualize each variable's effect by simply plotting it against registration rate.
+However, given the small sample size (50 counties) and confounding effect among the factors, such one-to-one associations were not easy to tell by plots.
+Therefore, we then tried to fit linear models with the predictors of interest, so that each demographic variable can be adjusted for each other.

-What are some factors that predict the percentage of eligible people enrolled on the donor registry for each county?
+Using the regression model, we tried to investigate how factors are associated with the percentage of eligible people enrolled on the donor registry for each county.
+Are the association positive or negative?
+Most of the demographic variables are standardized to the percentage scale, so we can also examine the extent to which they affect registration share by looking at the coefficients.

 Data
 ----